-A typical week for an intern includes four days of rotation and one day devoted to lectures and simulations, usually occurring on Wednesdays.
+A typical week for an intern includes four days of rotation and one day devoted to lectures and simulations.
 Throughout the week, interns may also be working on rotation assignments, participating in community events, and completing tasks related to their capstone project.
 Interns are required to partake in four presentations and/or events in the Charlottesville-Albemarle area.
 This allows interns the opportunity to hone their leadership, community service, and public speaking skills.
 Additionally, interns are required to complete a capstone project that involves a literature review along with data collection or program development.
 Interns are matched with a preceptor project based on interest.
 The project culminates with a presentation of the results to peers, preceptors and other members of the healthcare team or community.
 Interns are encouraged to present their capstone project findings at the Virginia Academy of Nutrition and Dietetics Annual Meeting Poster Session.

 Graduating interns consistently rank the location of our internship as one of the top reasons for applying.
 The University of Virginia Health System is located in Charlottesville, Virginia.
 Charlottesville is situated within the rolling hills of the Piedmont Plateau and the Blue Ridge Mountains.The health system was recently ranked as the No.1 hospital in Virginia by U.S. News & World Report with several specialty areas ranking in the top 50 or as high performing.
 It is also recognized as one of the National Cancer Institute's designated cancer centers, American Nurses Credentialing Center Magnet Recognition hospital, and as a Baby-Friendly hospital.